Durango BOtanic Gardens

 The Durango Botanic Gardens graduated ten new docents in 2019, the largest class in its history.

 The following are remarks offered by new docent, Madeline Marquardt, at the induction ceremony.

-A quote from Eric Hoffer.
 A plant needs roots in order to grow.
 With man it is the other way around:

 Only when he grows does he have roots and feels at home in the world.
+(Eric Hoffer)

 I was asked to say a few words about what becoming a docent has meant to me.
 I, like many others in Durango, am a transplant.
 I started my time here believing I had to give up gardening simply because it was "not the midwest," not what was comfortable to me.
 After arriving here, I began to notice the beauty of the landscape that was so foreign to me and realized that I wanted to learn and be a part of this new beauty and connect with people who felt the same.
 Becoming a docent is part of that process, learning about what is around me and connecting to others that feel that same passion.
 I have learned much from those who are so giving and caring about our community.
 Being a DBG docent has given me a new beginning and new growth.

 2019 Graduating Docents, (l-r), Susan Hannon, Shirlee Krantz, Annette LeMaire, Patsy Ford, Carol Wallace, Sharon Matheson, Drew Currient, Madeline Marquardt, Bill LeMaire, Barbara Arnold.
 Kneeling in front row, (l-r) Docent Trainer and Gardens Curator, Melanie Palmer and Docent Coordinator, Theresa Anderson.